Synthesis and Verification of Transformer Programs (Technical Report): Experiments

 \section{Experiments}

-We implement a unified Scala framework that integrates \emph{C-RASP synthesis and verification} within a single modular toolchain.
-The framework combines example-driven local search with formal verification and consists of three core components: \begin{enumerate} \item C-RASP synthesis based on simulated annealing, \item a lightweight C-RASP evaluator for fast scoring on finite datasets, and \item a verification back-end that translates C-RASP programs to Lustre and checks properties using Kind2. \end{enumerate}
+We implement a unified Scala framework integrating \emph{C-RASP synthesis and verification} within a single modular toolchain.
+The framework --- combining example-driven local search with verification --- consists of three core components: \begin{enumerate} \item C-RASP synthesis based on simulated annealing, \item a lightweight C-RASP evaluator for fast scoring on finite datasets, and \item a verification back-end that translates C-RASP programs to Lustre and checks properties using Kind2. \end{enumerate}